Kcnarf/d3-voronoi-map/README.md

 Available only for **d3 v4**.

+If you're interested on multi-level treemap, which handle nested/hierarchical data, take a look at the [d3-voronoi-treemap](https://github.com/Kcnarf/d3-voronoi-treemap) plugin.

 ## Restrictions
 * quirky way to see/display intermediate computations (as in [Voronoï playground: Voronoï map (study 2)](http://bl.ocks.org/Kcnarf/2df494f34292f24964785a25d10e69c4)); better way would be to propose a simulation (cf. [d3-force's simulation](https://github.com/d3/d3-force/blob/master/src/simulation.js))